Skip to Content

 Japanese Tea Garden in San Francisco

-San Francisco’s Japanese Tea Garden is one of the most beautiful places in the city and it is among the best we’ve seen outside of Japan.
+San Francisco’s Japanese Tea Garden is one of the most beautiful places in the city and it’s among the best gardens we’ve seen outside of Japan.
+We joined a free walking tour around the gardens and it was superb.

-If you’re visiting Golden Gate Park for museums and gardens, the Japanese Tea Garden with its intriguing history and stunning grounds is simply unmissable.
+If you plan to visit Golden Gate Park for museums and gardens, the Japanese Tea Garden with its intriguing history and stunning grounds is simply unmissable.
+Read more and book tickets at Gardens of Golden Gate Park.

 • Adult (18+) – $13